There are a lot of people sticking their nose in when you are trying to buy your first house or apartment.

 They are a great way to do desktop research on a property and use the street view section to check out the neighbourhood.
 But you’ll not find out everything you need to know from these online shop windows.

 The chap or chappess who will help you figure out how much you can afford.
-I’ve put this person this high up in the order as it’s vital to know what your budget is before you start wasting more time.
+I’ve put this person this high up in the process of buying a home as it’s vital to know what your budget is before you start wasting more time.
 A good Mortgage Advisor will be able to give you a good idea of what kind of budget you can expect and even get some illustrations of what the costs might look like.

 Once you’ve got a good idea of what you can afford and how much that means you have available for a house, then it’s time to get talking to agents.